FluBBaOfWard/ARM6502/README.md

 First you need to allocate space for the cpu core state, either by using the struct from C or allocating/reserving memory using the "m6502Size"
 Next call m6502Init with a pointer to that memory.
-All memory mapped to the cpu needs to aligned to 0x100 for page crossing checks for extra cycles.
+On 65C02 all memory mapped to the cpu needs to aligned to 0x100 for page crossing checks for extra cycles.

 ## Projects That use this CPU core